Luhman 16: Orbit and masses

 These results are consistent with all previous estimates of the orbit and component masses.

 By comparing the rotation periods of the brown dwarfs with the projected rotational velocities, it appears that both brown dwarfs are viewed roughly equator-on, and they are aligned well to their orbits.

 Age

 A 2013 paper, published shortly after Luhman 16 was discovered, concluded that the brown dwarf belongs to the thin disk of the Milky Way with 96% probability, and therefore does not belong to a young moving group.
 Based on lithium absorption lines the system has a maximum age of about 3–4.5 Gyr.
-Observations with the VLT showed that the system is older than 120 Myr.
+Observations with the VLT showed that the system is older than 120 Myr and likely around 1 Gyr old.